- Our Services

 Read more in the National Indian Child Welfare Association’s frequently asked questions about ICWA (PDF – 318 KB).

-It is important that non-Native foster and adoptive parents of Native children encourage their children to maintain connections to their tribe and be involved in their tribe’s cultural heritage.
+It is important that non-native foster and adoptive parents of Native American children encourage their children to maintain connections to their tribe and be involved in their tribe’s cultural heritage.

 As a potential foster or adoptive parent, the first steps toward doing this are talking with your caseworker, learning about the child or youth’s tribal affiliation and cultural heritage, and, if appropriate, making connections and developing a relationship with birth family (which could include immediate and extended family).

 - Encourage your caseworker to establish a relationship with the tribe’s ICWA worker.

 - Ask the tribe or (when appropriate) the child or youth’s family to be involved with the child’s growth.